catastrophe-brandon/angular_12112017/notes/first-day.md

 Can be done in JS, but not recommended.
 Color model uses an interface to describe the shape of the object.

+# Principles of Decomposition

+Take our color home and decompose it into smaller parts.

+Break Child components called
+* "color tool header" - cares about header text
+* "color table" - THe array of colors
+* "color form" - The input data and the form itself.
+Form